chouhanpratham/Ecommerce-Website/README.md

 ## DAY -05 - Styling of the Frontend and Payment functionality.

 <br>Made changes in the css of the pages in frontend and payment gateway is now functional and effect can be seen in the database.<br>

+## DAY -06 - Completed the styling of the website and Deployed the Prigital Website

+<br>1.
+Completed the styling of pages and website.<br>2.Deployed the website on cyclic platform.<br>3.
+Posted the postman documentation for review.<br>